 Not only is the Swedish tap water drinkable, but it also comes out cold and refreshing right from the tap!
 Living in Sweden does come with a few privileges, and drinking tap water is one of them.
 While I never had to experience living somewhere where the tap water wasn’t ok to drink, I experienced it during my travels and it’s crazy how much this one little thing can mean to you!

-Besides the drinking tap water, a lot of restaurants will also offer sparkling water for free.
+Besides drinking tap water, a lot of restaurants will also offer sparkling water for free.
 It is totally normal to only order tap/sparkling water with your meal here and in many lunch places you can go to straight to the taps to get either.

 12. No shoes indoors

-I know this will only make a big difference to my US readers, but in Sweden shoes indoors are an absolute no-no. Because the weather is wet a lot of the times, shoes are to be taken off at the entrance.
+I know this will only make a big difference to my US readers, but in Sweden shoes indoors are an absolute no-no. Because the weather is wet a lot of the time, shoes are to be taken off at the entrance.
 Due to this culture, people like to buy fun socks here, so when you’re attending a house party in a Swedish home, your socks can spark a fun conversation as well!

 13. ‘Swish’ and no cash culture